 Render testing is a periodic load test and calibration of a mooring winch brake at a load based on the Equipment Number (EN) assigned to the ship.

 When moored, winch brakes and lines are expected to keep the vessel safely alongside.
 When environmental parameters change due to factors such as wind, current, swell, passing vessel surge, excessive list and trim, the winch brakes should be set as the weakest point of the mooring system.
-Rather than parting mooring lines or damaging mooring winch structures and fittings, the winch brakes should render (or slip) in a predetermined and controlled manner prior to exceeding the EN parameters so that the vessel can subsequently be brought back alongside safely.
+Rather than parting mooring lines or damaging mooring winch structures and fittings, the winch brakes should render so that the vessel can be brought back alongside safely.
 Conversely the vessel should not move away from the berth due to the effect of external forces less than the EN parameters.

 Regular winch brake render testing and calibration should significantly contribute to safe mooring.